mommebutenschoen/ncPyTools/README.rst

 into the top-level of the source tree and launch::

-  pip install .
+  pip3 install .

 or to install in developers mode::

-  pip install -e .
+  pip3 install -e .